sifi11/Required-Writeups/MSS_Advance_Revenge.md

 Every coefficient is a SHA256 digest (exactly 256 bits).
 The prime `p` is 1024 bits.
 This is a 4x size gap.
 This gap is the vulnerability.

 ## The Attack: LLL Lattice Reduction
-After giving all of the information to Claude (Sonnet 4.6) he constructed a 51×51 integer matrix (20 pairs + 30 coefficients + 1 tag row) encoding the constraint `A·c ≡ y (mod p)`.
+After giving the information I had discovered to Claude (Sonnet 4.6) he constructed a 51×51 integer matrix (20 pairs + 30 coefficients + 1 tag row) encoding the constraint `A·c ≡ y (mod p)`.
 He then crafted a solution script:
 ```
 from fpylll import IntegerMatrix, LLL
 from Crypto.Util.number import long_to_bytes, bytes_to_long